 If the performance of a Customer's Audit or the provisions of information to the Customer or its mandated auditor may jeopardize the overall data protection and security of the processing of Customer Personal Data, including that of other Customers, the CSP shall not make such information available to the Customer, except when such disclosure is subject to an appropriate confidentiality agreement.
-Non-Disclosure or Confidentiality Agreements if reguired, must not limit disclosure where the Customer is obliged to inform the Supervisory Authority or any other party, e.g. its own Customers, but it may provide provisions that Customer may only disclose information subject to such a confidentiality agreement if such disclosure is (1) necessary and (2) the recipient is subject to a confidentiality agreement providing at least the level of confidentiality as the one being signed between the CSP and the Customer.
-Upon completion of an audit, the parties shall exchange a copy of the audit report, which shall be subject to an appropriate confidentiality agreement.
+Non-Disclosure or Confidentiality Agreements if required, must not limit disclosure where the Customer is obliged to inform the Supervisory Authority or any other party, e.g. its own Customers.
+A nondisclosure agreement may provide provisions that Customer may only disclose information subject to such a confidentiality agreement if such disclosure is

+- necessary and - the recipient is subject to a confidentiality agreement providing at least the level of confidentiality as the one being signed between the CSP and the Customer.